cmauban/cmauban.github.io/tutorial-week-4.md

 ##Tutorial: Adding a Package.json file
 A package.json file stores all the information for a project.
-You can find a short and concise description of the project.
-It is a great way easily check what included.
+It is a short and concise description of the project and a great way easily check what's included.

 ###Step 1:
 Before you add your package.json file..